 Ditch the cell phone and the laptop, and leave the grind behind.
 Conveniently located, Chuchupate Campground is just minutes from L.A.
 Nestled near the Tejon Pass, your escape from the city to this remote and beautiful high desert hideaway awaits.
 This perfectly primitive-style campground is a favorite "retreat from the heat."
 Following a winding ascent to Chuchupate, you will take in views of the Lockwood Valley, and through the pines, you can glimpse Frazier Mountain and the Tehachapi Mountains.

-Chuchupate Campground is located in Ventura County approximately six miles from Frazier Park, CA and approximately nine miles west of Interstate 5.
-The campground sits at approximately 6,300 feet and is four miles from the summit of Frazier Mountain.
-The surrounding vegetation consists of an old growth Jeffrey Pine and pinyon pine forest with smaller brush and shrub species.
-There is a grassy wetlands area adjacent to the campground.
+Chuchupate Campground is located in Ventura County, approximately six miles from Frazier Park, CA, and approximately nine miles west of Interstate 5.
+The campground sits at around 6,300 feet elevation and is four miles from the summit of Frazier Mountain.
+The surrounding vegetation consists of an old-growth Jeffrey Pine and pinyon pine forest with smaller brush and shrub species.
+In addition, there is a grassy wetlands area adjacent to the campground.

-Recreation use at Chuchupate CG is primarily week end camping.
-Activities consist of hiking, mountain biking, OHV travel on nearby trails and roads, sightseeing, star gazing, picnicking, hunting and observing nature.
+Recreation use at Chuchupate C.G. is primarily weekend camping.
+Activities include hiking, mountain biking, OHV travel on nearby trails and roads, sightseeing, stargazing, picnicking, hunting, and observing nature.
 Most users come from the Los Angeles Basin or the southern San Joaquin Valley.

 Water is not available at the campground, but remnants of the old water system remain.
 There is no garbage service or trash bins.
-The normal operating season is May thru October, but may vary from year to year depending on the weather and snow pack.
+The typical operating season is May thru October but may vary from year to year depending on the weather and snowpack.